By Gowon Emakpe, Abuja

 Maina, along his company, is being prosecuted by the EFCC over a fraud of N2billion.
-The Commission had marked and sealed the company in the course of investigation.

 But the company approached the court, seeking the leave of the court to restrain the EFCC, its officers, representatives or any affiliate to unseal the property and restrain the EFCC and other security agencies from the property until it sought judicial intervention or leave of court, which the Company considered to be unlawful.